The structure of interval orders with no infinite antichain: Modular decomposition of graphs with no infinite independent sets

-Let $P=(V,\leq)$ be a poset.
+Let $P=(V,\leq)$ be an ordered set.
 We recall that $\sing(P)$ is the set of singular vertices of $P$, that is the set of vertices that belong to a unique maximal antichain in $P$.

-\begin{lemma} Let $P=(V,\leq)$ be an interval order.
+\begin{lemma} Let $P=(V,\leq)$ be an interval order distinct from an antichain.
 Then $(\sing(P),\leq)$ is a linear sum of antichains.
-If $P$ is prime, then $(\sing(P),\leq)$ is a chain. \end{lemma} \begin{proof}Since a singular vertex belongs to a unique maximal antichains we infer that two distinct singular vertices are either in the same maximal antichain or are comparable.
-This proves that $(\sing(P),\leq)$ is a linear sum of antichains.
-Next we prove that two incomparable singular vertices form a nontrivial module.
-Let $u,v\in \sing(P)$ be distinct and let $A$ be the unique maximal antichain containing both $u$ and $v$.
-Let $x\not \in A$.
-Then $x$ is comparable to $u$ and $v$ because otherwise $u$ or $v$ would be in two distinct maximal antichains.
-Since $u$ and $v$ are incomparable we infer that $x$ is less than $u$ and $v$ or $x$ is larger than $u$ and $v$.
-This proves that $\{u,v\}$ is a nontrivial module in $P$.
-It follows that if $P$ is prime, then every antichain of singular vertices is reduced to a singleton.
-Hence, if $P$ is prime, then $(\sing(P),\leq)$ is a chain, as required. \end{proof}
+If $P$ is prime, then $(\sing(P),\leq)$ is a chain. \end{lemma} \begin{proof} Since a singular vertex belongs to a unique maximal antichain, two distinct singular vertices are either contained in the same maximal antichain or are comparable.
+Thus, the incomparability classes of \(\sing(P)\) are antichains, and these classes are linearly ordered.
+Hence, \((\sing(P),\leq)\) is a linear sum of antichains.